FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/public-records/1998-08-19-lena-zavaroni-will.md

 <figcaption>
 <p>England and Wales share the same probate rules.</p>
 <p>There are different probate rules in Scotland and probate rules in Northern Ireland.</p>
-<p>In general, a will is a private document unless and until <a href="/2000-01-06-lena-zavaroni-Probate/">A Grant Of Probate</a> is issued.
+<p>In general, a Will is a private document until a <a href="/2000-01-06-lena-zavaroni-Probate/">A Grant Of Probate</a> is issued.
 Once a grant of probate has been issued, a will becomes a public document and anyone can apply to have a copy.</p>
 </figcaption>
 </figure>